 Here are some of the most culprit-y condiments and healthier alternatives to help you lose weight:

-Salt is the most indispensible condiment there is, and for good reason.
+Salt is the most indispensable condiment there is, and for good reason.
 For one, it’s cheap and it’s tasty.
 But more importantly, the body needs salt to keep its regulatory actions in check.
 For example, your nerves rely on sodium to be able to send impulses to and from your brain.
 However, research says that we consume way too much salt – more than what the kidneys can take.
-Experts say that the salt limit is 6 grams per day.
-A pizza already contains 9 grams.
+Experts say that the salt limit is six grams per day.
+A pizza already contains nine grams!
 Even a slice of bland-tasting bread has about half a gram.
 When the body consumes too much salt, it produces a hormone that causes water retention.
 That’s the culprit behind bloating, water weight, and cellulitis.

 Salad dressings and dips

 If your idea of a healthy snack is a green salad, you kill the purpose right away when you drizzle ranch dressing all over your greens.
 The most fattening condiments are salad dressings particularly ranch and honey mustard.
 These condiments are made from highly saturated fats and they’re loaded with calories.
 Just think about how much salt and sugar they contain.

 Try instead: Olive oil-based dressings, lemon juice, salsa and yellow mustard.
 If you can’t live without dressing on your salad, choose olive-oil based versions like vinaigrettes.
 Or, squeeze fresh lemon and drop a pinch of pepper for flavor.
 For dips, go for salsa which has about 10 calories in a serving but zero fat.
 Give it a few drops of hot sauce for that extra calorie burn!